-- Have the young people silently read pages 90 and 91. - Divide the participants into groups of five people each.
-Ask each person in the group to assume the character of either Rose of Lima, Martin de Porres, Charles Lwanga, the North American Martyrs, or John Carroll. - Have each group hold a roundtable discussion to share the contributions of each person(s) to the life and growth of the Church in the New World. - Summarize the contributions on a chart on the board
+- Begin by sharing with the class that while Francis Xavier was preaching the Gospel in the East, the Holy Spirit also called individuals to spread the Gospel within the Americas - Ask the class to look at the images of the three saints and North American Martyr shrine on pages 90 and 91.
+Name the saints one at a time.
+Invite students to share what they know about these saints. - ► Have the students silently read the two pages. - Divide the class into groups of five students each.
+Ask each person in the group to assume the character of either Rose of Lima, Martin de Porres, Charles Lwanga, the North American Martyrs, or John Carroll. - Have each group hold a roundtable discussion to share the contributions of each person(s) to the life and growth of the Church in the New World. - Summarize the contributions on a chart on the board.

-"Apostle" means "one in the Gospels to "student" or "learner and puts them into practice.
-In bringing world, the missionaries when we show others

-Rose of Lima Saint Rose of Lima, the patron saint of South America and the Philippines, is the first canonized saint of the Americas.
-As a eenager, Rose chose to live the Gospel by committing herself to a life of prayer, penance, and dedication to people who were sick, hungry, and suffering from other needs
+'Apostle" means "one who has been sent and usually is reserved who Jesus personally him.
+"Disciple" means and would apply to to Jesus' teachings and outs them into the Gospel all over the apostles as well as what it means to be a Christian by what we saint of South America and the Philippines, is the first canonized saint of the Americas.
+As a teenager, Rose chose to live the Gospel by committing herself to a life of prayer, penance, and dedication to people who were sick, hungry, and suffering from other needs.